Skip to content

 2. Decide how you want to use it:

-• Store a token on the cluster (recommended)
+• Store a token per cluster (recommended)

 • Use a temporary token during creation (not stored)

-• Use the account-level integration (legacy) useful for quickly creating a cluster without always having to provide a token.
+• Use the account-level integration (legacy).
+Useful for quickly creating a cluster without always having to provide a token.

 Note: The account-level integration in Settings > Integrations > Hetzner (Legacy) is reccomended for testing and development purposes.